tensorflow/sig-tfjs/rfcs/20211109-coral-support-for-tfjs-node.md

 ### Tutorials and Examples
 #### Coral Proof of Concept Demo Repository
 [This demo](https://github.com/mattsoulanille/node-tflite) is forked from [an external project that adds tflite support to node](https://github.com/seanchas116/node-tflite) and does reflect exactly how this proposal will be implemented in the tfjs repository.
-The original repository added support for running TFLite models in Node through Napi bindings, and the forked demo adds Coral support thorugh an [argument passed to the bindings](https://github.com/mattsoulanille/node-tflite/blob/master/index.cc#L126-L138).
+The original repository added support for running TFLite models in Node through Napi bindings, and the forked demo adds Coral support through an [argument passed to the bindings](https://github.com/mattsoulanille/node-tflite/blob/master/index.cc#L126-L138).
 To communicate with the Coral accelerator, the demo [links](https://github.com/mattsoulanille/node-tflite/blob/master/binding.gyp#L17) the [libedgetpu library](https://github.com/google-coral/libedgetpu).

 The demo has been tested on Linux X86 devices but has not been fully configured for Windows or Mac.
 It has also only been tested with a USB Coral device, although it should work with a PCIe device as well since it relies on libedgetpu for Coral support.
 To run the demo yourself, follow these steps:
 1. [Install the Edge TPU runtime](https://coral.ai/docs/accelerator/get-started#1-install-the-edge-tpu-runtime).